secretstartups/handbook/blog/index.html.md

 For guest posts, the process and guidelines for publishing are as follows:

-1. Create an issue in the [www-gitlab-com](https://gitlab.com/gitlab-com/www-gitlab-com/issues) project and label it `blog-post` and `guest/partner post`.
+1. Create an issue in the [www-gitlab-com](https://gitlab.com/gitlab-com/www-gitlab-com/-/issues/new) project, choose the blog-post template, and label the issue `blog-post` and `guest/partner post`.
 2. If technical input is required, we will ask for instructions from the third party; otherwise it is at the discretion of the blog editorial and technical writing teams whether or not to go forward.

 ### Guest posts by non-partners